awebbs/awebbs/README.md

 * CPSC 492L Team 11 Spring Mid Semester Powerpoint slideshow was a continuance of our progress from where the senior design team was during our Boeing applications.

+* The CPSC 492L Team 11 Final Presentation is a Powerpoint slideshow that sums up what we as a team accomplished for our last great task while being a student.
+This was such a great experience and we felt honored to share the work we accomplished with Boeing and our peers.

 * The directory "my-site" is an Angular project I'm working on to get more familiar with that application.

 * The CPSC 315 HW files, are PowerPoint Slideshows for the Business Intelligence Tech course I had taken at Gonzaga.
 They are to demonstrate my ability to use various business intell software, like Tableau and Power BI to analyze data and design sheets, dashboards, and stories.